quicwg/base-drafts/draft-ietf-quic-http.md

 "dependent" request).
 Taken together, the dependencies across all requests in a connection form a dependency tree.

-When a client request is first sent or a placeholder first allocated, the element is dependent on the root of the priority tree.
+When a client request is first sent, its parent and weight are determined by the INITIAL_PRIORITY frame (see {{frame-initial-priority}}) which begins the stream, if present.
+Otherwise, the element is dependent on the root of the priority tree.
+Placeholders are also dependent on the root of the priority tree when first allocated.
 Pushed streams are initially dependent on the client request on which the PUSH_PROMISE frame was sent.
-In all cases, elements are assigned an initial weight of 16.
+In all cases, elements are assigned an initial weight of 16 unless an INITIAL_PRIORITY frame is present.

 The structure of the dependency tree changes as PRIORITY frames modify the dependency links between requests.
 The PRIORITY frame {{frame-priority}}